frederic-perez/AmE-dictionary/data/dictionary.md

 __border on__ _phr v_ To be very near to a particular quality, feeling, state, etc.
 __bore<sup>1</sup>__ _v_ :three::hammer: (boring) _Boring a tunnel._ _He began throwing two touchdown passes, boring through traffic._ _The interior of the wooden shaft was riddled with the trail of boring insects._
 __bore<sup>2</sup>__ _n_ :three::hammer: _She once was into a stone bore._ _She just went full bore._
+__boreal__ _adj_ /BOH-ree-uhl/ [:scroll: From Boreas, the god of the north wind in Greek mythology.]
+Northern; relating to the north, north wind, northern regions, etc.
 __boredom__ _n_ :two::hammer:
 __borne__ _v_ :five::hammer:
 __borough__ _n_ :mute:[borou~~gh~~]